hslua/lua-style-guide/README.md

     **[[⬆]](#TOC)**

-## <a name='commas'>Commas</a>
+## Commas

   - Leading commas aren't okay.
 An ending comma on the last item is okay but discouraged.

     ```lua
     -- bad